Motorcycles Shuts Off While Riding? 6 Known Issues (Explained)

 Sometimes, it doesn’t matter how well you take care of your bike or the spark plugs.

-Eventually, they will give it out simply from wear.
+Eventually, they will give out simply from wear.

 Your stator gives voltage to several components on your bike and helps produce a voltage that eventually gets to the spark plug.